hannesojala/2.5D-Portal-Engine/README.md

+An implementation of the basic rendering algorithm used in the Build engine.

-Check out my ProtoDoom repo for an example of what this might look like.
+Check out my ProtoDoom repo for a gif of what this might look like.